Welcome to Arkansas State University!

 What is "pledging"?

 Formerly referred to as "pledging," all fraternity and sorority members experience a period of "new member education".
-During this time, your student and other new members will participate in weekly meetings to learn about the university and the fraternity/sorority history, participate in leadership retreats, community service projects, and activities designed to build deep and trustworthy friendships among new members and initiated members.
+During this time, your student and other new members will participate in weekly meetings to learn about the university and the fraternity/sorority national history, participate in leadership retreats, community service projects, and activities designed to build deep and trustworthy friendships among new members and initiated members.

 Inter/national organizations mandate that each of their chapters utilize the inter/national organization's clear-cut guidelines and resources for how to successfully and safely execute the new member process.
 All fraternity and sorority inter/national organizations strictly prohibit hazing and expect their chapters to follow the designated new member process verbatim.
 The new member education period will instill a healthy and safe sense of responsibility and commitment in the new members.
 A new member process should never include activities or experiences that are harmful, uncomfortable, disgraceful, or unsafe.